samuelroland/KanFF/db/records-management.md

 - goal: goal/mission of the project
 - start and end: start and end dates of the project
 - state: technical state of the project:
-    - Values: 0 = under reflection, 1 = planned, 2 = in run, 3 = on break, 4 = reported, 5 = abandoned, 6 = cancelled, 7 = completed, 8 = archived.
+    - Values: 0 = under reflection, 1 = under planning, 2 = semi-active work, 3 = active work, 4 = on break, 5 = reported, 6 = abandoned, 7 = cancelled, 8 = completed.
+- archived: boolean value. if the project is archived or not.
+A project can be archived only if his state is abandoned, cancelled or compled (6, 7 or 8)
 - importance and urgency: values 1 to 5 to mesure importance and urgency of the project.
+(1=min and 5=max)
 - visible: boolean value. visible or not outside of the group.
 - logbook_visible: boolean value. can make the logbook visible or note.
 (The logbook make a group of log: user_log_project).
+- logbook_content: text about the content of the logbook.
+The members should write a very short text to say wich content should be saved in the logbook.
+And the text have to describe the definition of important.
+For example:
+    >Contains the important decisions, formal meetings, important change and publications of new versions of documents.
+    ><br>Important means that what is described in the log, has an impact on the work of severals persons in the project.
+- needhelp: boolean value.
+Add a little icon "help" if the project need help of externals persons (to join the group or to help without join)

 ### Works:
 - name: name of the work